jhap1982/giveituruguay/2017/2017-06-10 - Great Stage Park (Bonnaroo Music & Arts Festival), Manchester, TN, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-I Wanna Be Your Dog part of
+7. I Wanna Be Your Dog part of
-Right on Time
+8. Right on Time
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-What Is Soul? jam
+11. What Is Soul? jam
-Aeroplane
+12. Aeroplane
-Snow ((Hey Oh))
+13. Snow ((Hey Oh))
-Suck My Kiss
+14. Suck My Kiss
-Soul to Squeeze
+15. Soul to Squeeze
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes